vajol/kafka-demo/README.md

 Here is a series of exercises to try some common Kafka operations by using CLI (command line interface).

-To make it possible to run commands directly to Kafka in docker, consider installing Kafka locally also.
+To make it possible to run Kafka commands there are threee options you can choose from :

+ 1. You can "bash" into running Landoop Docker image:
+    - First run this command in a terminal to find image name : ```  docker ps```
+    - Then "bash" into image by typing: ```docker exec -it <image name> /bin/bash```
+    - And you are set to go and run Kafka commands like this for example : ```kafka-topics --zookeeper 127.0.0.1:2181 --list``` - notice that you do not need **".sh"** at the end if you run commands like this.

+ 2. Run Kafka commands from your terminal through Docker.
+Here is one example : ```docker exec -it <image name> bash /opt/landoop/kafka/bin/kafka-topics --zookeeper 127.0.0.1:2181 --list```

+ 3. Or consider installing Kafka client.
 Find the instructions how to do it in this section below : "**Kafka local installation**".

 ### Create a new Kafka topic